DE-RSE/chapter/_pages/muc/index.md

 ## News

-**Next meeting:** April 11, 2024, 17:00-18:45 at the LMU University Library, Room F324, Geschwister-Scholl-Platz 1
+**Next meeting:** June 20, 2024, 17:00-18:45 at the [Leibniz Supercomputing Centre](https://www.lrz.de/english/) (Garching, U6: Garching-Forschungszentrum).

 Agenda:

+- Talk by Ivan Pribec (LRZ): Introducing the Fortran-Lang community
+- Talk by Friedrich Ulrich and Benjamin Farnbacher (TUM): Research Data Management in HPMC: Applications & Best Practices

+Afterwards: Dinner together at the [Garnix](https://garnix-openair.de/) festival.

+[Invitation / Meeting notes](https://pad.okfn.de/p/rse-muc-meetup3-24) - Add yourself if you are planning to participate.

+## Past activity

+- 2024-04-11: Second meeting in 2024, at LMU - [Meeting notes](https://pad.okfn.de/p/rse-muc-meetup2-24)
   - Talk by Dominik Leipold (LMU): Digital Infrastructure and RSE for the Critical Edition of the Works of Richard Strauss
-- Looking for a second speaker, see contact details at the end

-Afterwards: Dinner together.

-[Invitation / Meeting notes](https://pad.okfn.de/p/rse-muc-meetup2-24) - Add yourself if you are planning to participate.

-## Past activity
+  - Talk by Jonas Hagenberg (MPI of Psychiatry): The code club at the MPI  of Psychiatry
 - 2024-02-22: First meeting in 2024, at the Max Planck Digital Library - [Meeting notes](https://pad.okfn.de/p/rse-muc-meetup1-24)
   - Talk by Benjamin Rodenberg (TUM): CodeOcean, Binder and Reproducible Python
   - Talk by Björn Brötz (DLR): An open-source electronic laboratory notebook